Boosting Gaussian Boson Sampling using Optical Parametric Amplification Networks

 \emph{Discussion and Conclusion.---} We have proposed a scheme to enhance Gaussian Boson Sampling (GBS) using a nonlinear interferometric network composed of synchronously pumped optical parametric amplifiers (OPAs).
 By analyzing the logarithmic negativity $E_{\mathcal N}$ of the output covariance matrix, we show that the interferometer generates an entangled multimode Gaussian state whose entanglement scales linearly with both the squeezing parameter and the network depth.
 According to the Hafnian master theorem, sampling the photon-number distribution from this state remains $\#P$-hard, preserving the computational intractability of GBS.

 Current GBS implementations are fundamentally limited by photon loss, which reduces both entanglement and computational complexity, allowing efficient classical simulation through tensor-network algorithms.
 Numerical simulations of our nonlinear SU(1,1) architecture reveal that, although loss suppresses entanglement, high squeezing compensates for this degradation.
 We find that $E_{\mathcal N}$ continues to scale linearly with the number of modes even under lossy conditions, with loss only affecting the slope of this relation.
+The comparison $E_{\mathcal N}$ and photon number of $V_p$, obtained from the decomposition of the final output into the core state, shows that SU(1,1) network consistantly outperform SU(2) network.

 This robustness indicates that our OPA-boosted GBS network sustains computational hardness where passive SU(2) interferometers fail.
 Moreover, since the input need not be restricted to Gaussian states, the noncompact SU(1,1) structure may enable sampling problems of even greater complexity.
 These findings identify synchronously pumped OPA networks as a promising route toward scalable, loss-tolerant photonic quantum advantage.